Coloby/quartz_notes/quartz_content/PublicNotes/Code flow.md

 		- [[Git-hub]]
 	- Steps explanation
 		- planning
+			- Unix phylosophy
+				- a filter (input, gives output to other softw)
+					- expect it to collaborate with other software
+				- simple
+					- few lines of code
+					- not? mantainability goes down
+						- security
+						- bugs
+				- modular
+				- extensible
+				- Do 1 thing and do it well
+				- save stuff in a text file
 			- Observe using [[Pragmatism]]
 			- if you want to be innovative: [[First principle thinking]]
 			- otherwise you may go for analogy and look at the work of other people